folio-org/docs/content/en/docs/Platform essentials/_index.md

 ---
-title: "Platform essentials"
+title: "Platform Essentials"
-linkTitle: "platformessentials"
+linkTitle: "Platform Essentials"
-weight: 300
+weight: 225
 ---

 In FOLIO, there are several parts of functionality that support library workflows